hankatola/deno-snippets/cooper/README.md

 ## Features

 - **Direct Import**: Import directly from a GitHub URL without the need for local installation.
-- **Barrel File Generation**: Automatically generates `mod.js` files that serve as central export hubs for directories, consolidating exports into a single file.
 - **Collision Detection**: Includes built-in collision detection to prevent issues with duplicate module names.
 - **Dynamic Module Management**: Dynamically imports and exports modules based on their directory structure and naming conventions.